 Character designs In this series leave much to be desire which makes me miss some old school editors from the past on this one here.
 I like some of the updated looks of certain characters but not all, some of them i do question like why does goten and trunks still look like they are 8 year olds and not actually teenagers like Teen gohan was?
 (Even though technically Teen Gohan was like 11 years old back then) Either way they should've at least aged somewhat.

-Or why is Future Trunks hair color change from purple to blue all of a sudden? new characters like Beerus, Hit, Jaco, Zamasu have pretty good designs as well as some attires the characters wear like whatever bulma wears or the training gear goku and vegeta had when training with whis and a few of the gods of destruction looked okay.
+Or why is Future Trunks hair colour change from purple to blue all of a sudden? new characters like Beerus, Hit, Jaco, Zamasu have pretty good designs as well as some attires the characters wear like whatever bulma wears or the training gear goku and vegeta had when training with whis and a few of the gods of destruction looked okay.

 But I'm not gonna lie, some do look like zelda character draft rejects honestly, and some of the species of other universes do look very generic.